geneotech/Sensibilia/README.md

   [6]: http://i.imgur.com/0Di698Y.png

-The description of that got me into the TOP30 of Poland reads as follows:
+Describing the idea for the game got me into the TOP30 of Poland.
+It reads as follows:

 *Sensibilia*